tekknolagi/condensation/README.md

 }
 ```

+Now run `ruby app.c --configure` to add the accounts for `dropbox` and `onedrive`.

+Finally, try uploading something! :)

 ##App structure:

 Condensation keeps a JSON database under `~/.condensation/db.json`, along with a database of API tokens for various services under `~/.condensation/api.json`.